Gravitational Positivity for Phenomenologists: Dark Gauge Boson in the Swampland: Conclusion and Discussion

-Despite this optimism, we should also be well aware of the fine prints and limitations of our results, and we should be careful in interpreting the results.
-Our bound is derived from several assumptions of UV physics as spelled out in Sec.~\ref{sec:recipe}, which can be violated in some UV scenarios.
-In particular, the assumption $B_{\rm grav}-\sigma/(\Mpl^2 M^2)<0$ is crucial to obtain non-trivial constraints on IR physics (Interpretation \ref{interpretation1} in Sec.~\ref{subsection:g_bounds}).
-This inequality is satisfied if either $\sigma=+1$ or $M \sim \Lambda_{\rm QG}$, while the validity of the inequality requires detailed knowledge of the gravitational Regge behavior if $\sigma=-1$ and $M$ is an IR scale.
 Conversely, if the violation of the inequality $B(\Lambda)>0$ is experimentally verified, it can be regarded as an IR constraint on quantum gravity (Interpretation \ref{interpretation3}).
 Moreover, there are other subtleties when we wish to apply the bounds to realistic models, as discussed in Sec.~\ref{sec:toward}.
 We expect in general that the dark photon interacts with the Standard Model via kinetic mixings with the Standard-Model gauge bosons.
 This means that there are large non-gravitational amplitudes from QCD that can have a significant impact on the dark photon constraint.
 Another issue is the stability of the dark photon.
 The dark photon is expected to decay into Standard Model fermions and photons once it interacts with the SM sector.
-In this case, the dark photon has a finite decay width, and care must be taken when applying the positivity constraint, even though we may have no major practical problems when the decay rate is sufficiently small.
+In this case, the dark photon has a finite decay width, and care must be taken when applying the positivity constraint.
 It requires careful theoretical analysis to fully address these details, which we hope will be discussed in future works.